 We now derive the master equation.
-The imaginary and real parts of the phase $\Theta_{\rm photon}$ in the influence functional (\ref{influence}) lead to dissipation and decoherence respectively.
-Since the internal degrees of freedom of the object follows an equation of motion for a harmonic oscillator $\hat{L}_0$ (\ref{composite}), its classical path $x_{c}(s)$ with the boundary condition $x(0)=x_0$, $x(t)=x$ can be written as
+The relative coordinate degrees of freedom $\mathbf{x}$ of the object follows an equation of motion for a harmonic oscillator $L_0$ (\ref{composite}).
+For simplicity, we assume that the object moves in a one-dimensional space.
+Ignoring damping of the motion in the relative coordinate due to radiation, the classical path $x^{c}(s)$ with the boundary condition $x(0)=x_0$, $x(t)=x$ can be written as